MatrixAlain/portfolio/README.md

-## Features
+## Summary

-⚡️ Modern UI Design + Reveal Animations\
-⚡️ One Page Layout built with React\
-⚡️ Styled with Bootstrap v4.3 + Custom SCSS\
-⚡️ Fully Responsive\
-⚡️ Configurable color scheme\
-⚡️ Image optimization with Gatsby\
-⚡️ Easy site customization\
-⚡️ Well organized documentation

----
+A lightweight, one-page portfolio site built on Gatsby, using React and Bootstrap.

-## Getting Started 🚀
+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites 📋
+### Prereqs

 You'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [NPM](http://npmjs.com)) installed on your computer.\
 Also you need to have installed [Gatsby CLI](https://www.gatsbyjs.org/docs/quick-start/)